daattali/beautiful-jekyll/_posts/2017-05-03-GettingStarted.md

  - Communication plan:   How will team members communicate, how often, how often will project status reports be deliverd to the client.
  - Constraints, Assumptions and Risks:  What is the budget, are there important time constraints or regulatory requirements
 * Business Case (optional)
+* Financial Plan:  Overview of budget and planned costs

-We are now ready to start the project.
-Watch out now, things should happen fast if the planning and the team are communicating effectively to the goal line.
+We are ready to start the project.
+Watch out now, things will happen fast now that planning is complete and the project manager is communicating, monitoring and mentoring the teams.